 The Biodiversity Conservation Act 2016 provides robust tools to avoid, minimise and offset biodiversity impacts through land use planning and during the development assessment process.
 The new Biodiversity Offsets Scheme includes rules that govern how biodiversity offsets will be used to ensure they deliver clear conservation outcomes.

 The Biodiversity Assessment Method (BAM) is a scientific method that assesses biodiversity values – it calculates likely biodiversity losses from impacts at development sites and gains from conserving land at stewardship sites.
 Accredited assessors will carry out all BAM assessments.

-Landholders will be able to establish stewardship sites to create biodiversity credits, and these credits will be available to the market to offset the impacts of development or clearing.
+Landholders can establish stewardship sites to create biodiversity credits, and these credits are available to the market to offset the impacts of development or clearing.
 Proponents can also make payments into the Biodiversity Conservation Fund to discharge an offset obligation, calculated using the Biodiversity Offsets Payment Calculator.
 The NSW Biodiversity Conservation Trust will then secure the biodiversity offsets.

 Entry Requirements into the Biodiversity Offsets Scheme

 The Biodiversity Offsets Scheme Threshold establishes a risk-based approach to identifying developments that are likely to have a significant impact on biodiversity.
 The Biodiversity Conservation Regulation 2017 sets out threshold levels for when the Biodiversity Offsets Scheme will be triggered.

 For more information about the Entry Requirements into the Biodiversity Offsets Scheme, visit www.environment.nsw.gov.au/biodiversity/offsetsscheme.htm